 The Yale Forests are used for both academic field trips and workshops held for professional or community organizations.
 Field trip and workshop topics are wide-ranging and include topics such as ecosystem function, hydrology, wildlife habitat, global carbon dynamics, and forest management.

 Lastly, the Quiet Corner Initiative (QCI) engages with the communities and working landscape that surround Yale-Myers Forest.
 QCI works by developing programs that connect master’s-level courses and University research to real environmental assessment and management challenges on private lands surrounding the forest.
 Current programs focus on forest and open space conservation and management; watersheds and rivers; renewable energy; and sustainable agriculture.
-The initiative seeks to advance three separate but related sets of goals: (1) to enrich the applied curriculum for professional students at the School of Forestry & Environmental Studies, providing reliable and consistent opportunities to bring learned skills to tangible problems that are in easy reach of the classroom and that contribute to a vibrant rural economy based on sustainable natural resource management; (2) to provide and cultivate a high-quality natural and social science research environment for students and faculty to investigate and analyze the drivers of environmental change and adaptive management at a landscape scale; and (3) to leverage the traditional strengths of Yale University in research, education, and leadership in working toward landscape-scale sustainability goals in our own backyard.
+The initiative seeks to advance three separate but related sets of goals: (1) to enrich the applied curriculum for professional students at the School of the Environment, providing reliable and consistent opportunities to bring learned skills to tangible problems that are in easy reach of the classroom and that contribute to a vibrant rural economy based on sustainable natural resource management; (2) to provide and cultivate a high-quality natural and social science research environment for students and faculty to investigate and analyze the drivers of environmental change and adaptive management at a landscape scale; and (3) to leverage the traditional strengths of Yale University in research, education, and leadership in working toward landscape-scale sustainability goals in our own backyard.

-In addition to the forestland owned and managed by the School, close working relationships exist with non-Yale forests that faculty and students use for education and research.
+In addition to the forestland managed by the Yale Forests program, close working relationships exist with non-Yale forests that faculty and students use for education and research.
 Yale has a long history of collaboration with the 6,800-acre Great Mountain Forest in northwestern Connecticut, which began through the courtesy of Edward C. Childs, 1928 B.A., 1932 M.F., and his family.
 Additionally, the 20,000-acre forestland owned and managed by the South Central Connecticut Regional Water Authority in New Haven County is one of the oldest managed forests in the western hemisphere and easily accessible from Yale’s campus.
 Connecticut state forests and Yale’s long history with the Connecticut Forest & Park Association serve as resources for student and faculty engagement as well.